Are There Different Types of Artificial Turf?

 - How much durability do you need?
 Is this turf being installed in a space that gets low, average, or heavy foot traffic?

 The height and weight combination of the turf determines the density of the final product.
-All of our turf looks extremely natural, but the density of the turf is what leans a product to be better suited for either more aesthetic or more durable applications.
+All of our different types of artificial turf look extremely natural, but the density of the turf is what leans a product to be better suited for either more aesthetic or more durable applications.

 The weight of turf is calculated by pounds of material per square yard.
 This unit of measurement is called “Face Weight” if what’s being measured is the turf fibers only.
 Some companies will provide “Total Weight” (Face Weight + Backing Weight) to make their products seem denser than they actually are so be weary.
 Always ask if the weight shown is Face or Total weight.